“Sam, please advise me… how do I write a good SEO friendly content?” a frustrated friend once asked me.

 So, what is SEO?

-SEO or Search Engine Optimization is the process of optimizing or improving website content through the use of SEO best practices just so Search Engines like Google and Bing could rank and display your website/blog content on the Search Rankings, which would inevitably boost your website traffic and increase your revenues.
+Just to reiterate, SEO or Search Engine Optimization is the process of optimizing or improving website content through the use of SEO best practices just so Search Engines like Google and Bing could rank and display your website/blog content on the Search Rankings, which would inevitably boost your website traffic and increase your revenues.

 Why SEO Friendly Article is Important?